-Short-term memory is the ability to store small amounts of information for a limited amount of time.
-Miller’s Law states that the capacity of an average person’s short-term memory is 7±2 objects, and lasts for a matter of seconds.
-This means that when given a series of items to remember, most people can remember 5-9 of those items, the average being 7.¹
+In 1956, George Miller observed the span of a healthy person’s immediate memory and absolute judgment was limited.
+This theory, known as Miller’s Law, states the capacity of an average person’s short-term working memory is 7 (±2) objects, and lasts only for a short time.
+This means that when given a list of items, most people will be able to remember 5-9 of those items, the average being 7.¹

 Updated November 7, 2018